tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

   df2.index.weekofyear
   ```

-* For example, the index of the data frame, which is formatted as datetime, stores information on the specific year, month, and even the week of the year for each row.
+* For example, the index of the data frame, which is formatted as datetime, stores information on the specific year, month, and even the week of the year, for each row.

 * More attributes can be found by consulting the [documentation](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html).